Kong/docs.konghq.com/app/konnect/analytics/index.md

 click **Custom** and select a date range.
 1. Click **Export** to generate and download a CSV file.

+## Limits

+Konnect Analytics limits the number of entities returned and displayed in any activity graph or custom report to only 50 to provide a smooth experience.
+A warning icon at the top of a graph or report indicates that.
+Please [use custom reports](/konnect/analytics/generate-reports/) to filter and descrease the number of entities if required.

 ## Team permissions

 You can assign {{site.konnect_short_name}} users to specific, predefined Analytic teams.
 This gives you the ability to allow certain users to only view or manage the Analytics area of your {{site.konnect_short_name}} instance.
 For more information about the Analytics Admin and Analytics Viewer teams, see the [Teams Reference](/konnect/org-management/teams-and-roles/teams-reference/).